camunda/camunda-docs/docs/self-managed/backup-restore/optimize-backup.md

 ---
 id: optimize-backup
-title: Backup and restore Optimize data
+title: Backup & restore Optimize data
 description: "How to perform a backup of Optimize data and restore the backup."
+keywords: ["backup", "backups"]
 ---

 :::note
-This is an experimental feature in 3.9.0.
-The API may be subject to changes in later releases.
+This API is subject to change.
 :::

 Optimize stores its data over multiple indices in Elasticsearch.
 To ensure data integrity across indices, a backup of Optimize data consists of two Elasticsearch snapshots, each containing a different set of Optimize indices.
 Each backup is identified by a backup ID.
 For example, a backup with id `backup1` consists of the following Elasticsearch snapshots: